Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: General versions of Stein's method and Stein's bound

+We remark that Assumption \ref{ass} is designed for the estimate of the Kolmogorov distance or the total variation distance, while the estimate of the Fortet-Mourier distance is obtained under a simple assumption.
+This difference of the assumptions comes from the estimate of $\tilde g_f'$.
+We also remark that the cases that $\mu$ has the normal distribution and $\mu$ has the Gamma distribution satisfy the Assumption \ref{ass} under suitable choices of $a$ and $b$.
+See Section 3.2 of \cite{KuTu} for the details.

 The Fourth Moment Theorem tells us that the Stein's bound is sharp for multiple integrals in the case of Gaussian law, meaning that a sequence of multiple stochastic integrals convergences to a Gaussian distribution if and only if the right-hand side of the Stein's bound vanishes.
-The purpose of the last two sections of our paper is to give a necessary and sufficient condition for a sequence of multiple integrals to converge to a measure $\mu$ as described above.
+The purpose of the last three sections of our paper is to give a necessary and sufficient condition for sequences of random variables to converge to a measure $\mu$ as described above.